Cheescake15/SOC-Analyst-Handbook/docs/en/01-introduction.md

 A SOC may monitor:

-- workstations and laptops;
+- workstations and laptops
-- servers;
+- servers
-- network devices;
+- network devices
-- cloud services;
+- cloud services
-- user accounts;
+- user accounts
-- business applications;
+- business applications
-- endpoint security platforms;
+- endpoint security platforms
-- firewalls and intrusion detection systems;
+- firewalls and intrusion detection systems
-- security information and event management platforms.
+- security information and event management platforms

 A SOC does not necessarily refer to a single physical room.
 It may operate as:

-- an internal organisational unit;
+- an internal organisational unit
-- a geographically distributed team;
+- a geographically distributed team
-- a fully remote team;
+- a fully remote team
-- an outsourced service;
+- an outsourced service
-- a hybrid model.
+- a hybrid model

 Outsourced monitoring is often provided by a **Managed Security Service Provider** (MSSP) or a **Managed Detection and Response** (MDR) provider.